 Another option that is less recognized as a potential modality is the center near multifocal soft lens.
 The argument against this lens design is that it effectively presents the eye with the inverse optics of the center distance design.
 And, a lens that provides optics opposite of the center distance lens should create the opposite effect, right?
 Wrong, while it is true the center near lens does provide a different optic to the retina, it is still simultaneously providing both hyperopic and myopic blur.

 Even if the blur theory of myopia holds true, as long as there is enough myopic blur presented to the retina, growth will slow down.
 It doesn’t matter if that area includes the fovea or not.
 This lens design also fits the requirements if the near point stress theory holds true.

 The huge advantage of this lens design over the center distance lens is its availability.

-Here is the protocol recommended to me by practitioners fitting center near soft lenses for myopia control:
+Here is the protocol recommended by practitioners fitting center near soft lenses for myopia control:

 Up to a 1.00 D, possibly 1.25 D, of astigmatism can be masked with a spherical multifocal lens

 The drawback with any multifocal soft lens is that not only do the children need to be responsible enough to handle and care for their lenses; they need to have them on nearly all waking hours in order to maximize treatment effect.
 The patients must be motivated to use this modality, especially if they weren’t even considering contact lenses when they sat down in your chair that day.
 But, if you can get them on board, this modality may be one of the simplest yet effective treatment options.

 Atropine is an eye drop that dilates the pupil, again changing the focusing ability of the eye.
 Doctors are still debating the minimal dosage that works.